oskrgab/personal_site/content/blog/2026-01-06-modern-python-stack-part-1-setup/index.md

 Now, every time you try to commit code, these checks run automatically.
 If something fails, the commit is blocked until you fix it.
 This sounds strict, but it's actually liberating—you never have to worry about committing broken code.

-**Screenshot suggestion 5**: Terminal showing pre-commit hooks running on a commit, with green "Passed" indicators for each check.

 ## Pushing to GitHub